Milk Street Radio

 Dan Pashman is the creator and host of The Sporkful podcast at WNYC Studios and the Cooking Channel show You’re Eating It Wrong.
 He’s also the author of Eat More Better: How To Make Every Bite More Delicious and a contributor to NPR.
 He lives outside New York City with his wife and two daughters.

-Rayna Jhaveri was raised in Bombay, India, by a family of epicures who traveled the world to eat.
-A Cornell University neurobiology graduate, she has written for Forbes, CNN, Vogue, Rolling Stone, Edible Boston and Outlook Traveller.
-Her on-air presence has earned her roles on talk shows, ad films and voiceovers, on a major music television network and as the host of her own live-broadcast food show.
-As a cast member of Milk Street Radio, she’s made it her mission to get Christopher to chuckle.
+Rayna Jhaveri was raised in Bombay, India, by a family who traveled to eat.
+A Cornell University graduate, she has written for Forbes, CNN, Vogue, Rolling Stone, Edible Boston and Outlook Traveller.
 Rayna speaks six languages, plays in a brass band, cooks in the oddest of places and often finds her foot in her mouth.

 Melissa Baldino is the media director and co-founder of Milk Street.
 Before working at Milk Street, she was the executive producer of America’s Test Kitchen Radio, and America’s Test Kitchen and Cook’s Country television shows, all for which she received four Emmy nominations.
 She is a dual citizen of both the U.S. and Austria and currently lives in Cambridge, Massachusetts.